yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 8. Take a look at [this article](/getting-started/qa#which-files-should-be-gitignored) to see what should be gitignored
 9. Commit everything remaining

-Some optional features are available via external plugins (you can build your own too!):
+Some optional features are available via external plugins:

 11. Run [`yarn plugin import interactive-tools`](/cli/plugin/import) if you want [`upgrade-interactive`](/cli/upgrade-interactive)
 12. Run [`yarn plugin list`](/cli/plugin/list) to see what other official plugins exist and might be useful